shredthaGNAR/list-of-my-starred-repos/README.md

 * [baileylatimer/ThemeKit](https://github.com/baileylatimer/ThemeKit): Built for GoSun (gosun.co).
 Made with ♥ by Latimer Design.
 * [bravetheskies/themekit-download-action](https://github.com/bravetheskies/themekit-download-action): A GitHub action that pulls changes from Shopify Theme Kit themes.
 * [brohlson/themekit-webpack-tailwind](https://github.com/brohlson/themekit-webpack-tailwind): Shopify Themekit with Webpack & Tailwind CSS
-* [mjswensen/themer](https://github.com/mjswensen/themer): 🎨 themer takes a set of colors and generates themes for your apps (editors, terminals, wallpapers, and more).
+* [mjswensen/themer](https://github.com/mjswensen/themer): 🎨 themer takes a set of colors and outputs themes for your apps (editors, terminals, wallpapers, and more).
 * [OceanicSquirrel/themes-for-ytmdesktop-player](https://github.com/OceanicSquirrel/themes-for-ytmdesktop-player): If you are using the https://github.com/ytmdesktop/ytmdesktop player, you can copy these CSS files to try different color themes.
 (This is not affiliated with YouTube or the ytmdesktop project)
 * [kerichdev/themes-for-ytmdesktop-player](https://github.com/kerichdev/themes-for-ytmdesktop-player): Youtube Music CSS themes to apply with any injector.
 * [knyar/theoldreader-chrome](https://github.com/knyar/theoldreader-chrome): Chrome extension for The Old Reader